-This Nowcasting Software is one of the elements at the heart of the Southern Africa Several Weather Forecasting Programme (see https://community.wmo.int/swfp-southernafrica and https://ufa.eumetsat.int/userfiles/file/4-Kroese-EUMETSAT\Forum\Session3-%20RSMC\NWC\regional\approach.pdf ).
+We will explore linkages and reach out for further information on these initiatives and how we can align our work through existing project activities https://ufa.eumetsat.int/userfiles/file/4-Kroese-EUMETSAT_Forum_Session3-%20RSMC NWC regional approach.pdf).
 It should also become a central element in Eastern Africa as it will allow consolidating the outcomes of Weather Prediction models and increase robustness of early warning (very short range).
 Its relevance was recently demonstrated by KMD in the Lake Victoria region, where weather modelling is particularly challenging